 While the desire to help deal with an existing medical or other physical problem is probably the most common reason for beginning Alexander lessons, the Technique offers much more than this.
 You can become more effective in your daily life, whether this is in a busy and stressful job, playing sport or a musical instrument, or doing the housework or gardening.
 At the same time, through working with the Technique, people can find their attitude to life change, becoming more open and positive, and less stressed.

-Further details and a full list of the published studies described here can be found under Scientific research.
+Further details and a full list of the published studies described here can be found under Research.

 * NICE.
 Parkinson’s disease in adults.
 July 2017. https://www.nice.org.uk/guidance/ng71.